jaffamonkey/current-blog/content/resume/cv.md

 **Role**: Lead SDET

-**Project**: PHP/AngularJS application for OPG (Office of the Public Guardian) case and task management system, for customers seeking power of attorney.
+**Project**: `PHP`/`AngularJS` application for OPG (Office of the Public Guardian) case and task management system, for customers seeking power of attorney.
 This was replacing an old manual system, with intention of improving turnaround times, and information sharing internally.

 #### Activities
 * Strategic leadership in overall testing approach.
-* Devising BDD strategy and exploratory test approach
+* Devising `BDD` strategy and exploratory test approach
 * Mentored and trained team members on BDD methodologies, tools, and techniques.
-* Developing Behat UI/API testing framework.
+* Developing `Behat` UI/API testing framework.
 * Introducing load, accessibility and security testing as standard practice.
-* Gherkin training and mentoring for Product Owners.
+* `Gherkin` training and mentoring for Product Owners.
-* Maintaining scenario-driven tests for CI pipeline.
+* Maintaining scenario-driven tests for `CI` pipeline.
-* Maintaining tests in CI/CD pipelines.
+* Maintaining tests in `CI`/`CD` pipelines.

 ## KPMG
 ( _Apr 2011 to Dec 2012_ )